wouterpeere/GA-TRT/README.md

 package is to
 bundle all available methodologies for TRT analysis so the user can easily compare one to another.

-Currently the following methods are implemented:
+Currently, the following methods are implemented:

-- Traditional ILS, based on the work of (Gehlin, 2002)
+- Traditional ILS, based on the work of (Gehlin, S., 2002)
-- GA-TRT, based on the work of (Focaccia et al., 2013)

 ## Requirements